seanmorris/vid-feed/README.md

 This is important during development, since the **latest production build** of the **frontend** will be served from the **backend** over port 3000.
 Only upon manually rebuilding the UI with `./build-ui`, or alternatively creating a git commit will cause this to refresh.

 The cause of this is that the `public/` directory within the `frontend/` folder is actually *symlinked* back up to `/public` in the root of the project.
-This allows Rails to serve the pre-built react application like it woudl any other set of static assets.
+This allows Rails to serve the pre-built react application like it would any other set of static assets.
 However, this version of the application does not include the hot-reloading behavior found in development.

 The *development* instance of the same application will be served on **port 3001**.
 This version will have all the development bells and whistles like hot module reloading.
 Appropriate CORS headers will be served from Rails in development to account for this.